naturepoems/naturepoems/quotes/American Modernism and Nature (1910s–1930s)/William Carlos Williams/index.md

 ---
 layout: author
 title: William Carlos Williams
-description: "A key figure in American Modernism, Williams combined the everyday with the profound in his poetry.
-His collections, such as 'Spring and All,' often include vivid descriptions of the natural world, reflecting his belief in the integration of life and art."
+description: "A major American modernist, Williams is known for his vivid depictions of everyday life and nature in poems like 'The Red Wheelbarrow' and 'This Is Just to Say'.
+His work emphasizes the beauty of simplicity and the significance of natural imagery."
 subject: "American Modernism and Nature (1910s–1930s)"
 parent: American Modernism and Nature (1910s–1930s)
 permalink: /American Modernism and Nature (1910s–1930s)/William Carlos Williams/